 Matthew is the founder of Synaptic Integrative Care and Training Institute, a naturopathic physician specializing in integrative mental health, the host of the Integrative Psychiatry Review podcast, and a facilitator of psychedelic therapy.
 He also holds a degree in medical research and has authored peer-reviewed papers on empathy, mindfulness, and psychedelic topics.

-Greg Robillard, LMFT
+Greg Robillard, MA, LMFT

 Tahlia Harrison, MS, MFTA

 Tahlia is a Marriage and Family Therapist Associate who provides supportive, trauma-informed individual and relational therapy.
 She also completed a Master of Science in Bioethics and Science Policy from Duke University and is currently a PhD candidate under the mentorship of Monnica Willaims.
 She serves as treasurer of the board of directors for Synaptic and oversees our ethics and equity curriculum.